Rock-n-Block/rocknblock-frontend-nft-marketplace/README.md

-# Rock'n'Block Landing developed by [Kirill Gusev](https://github.com/KiryaFT) used Preact CLI
+# Rock'n'Block Landing developed by team Rock'n'Block used Preact CLI

 ## This landing page contains information about blockchain company Rock'n'Block